dex2dot0/community-plugin-docs/website/docs/documentation/tools/SideMenu/Sub-tool Configuration/Links and Resources.md

 ## Features

 With the Links and Resources tool in the Side Menu, you can create quick links and actions including:

-[//]: # "TODO"
+[//]: # 'TODO'

-**Need to test what is avialable and how it works.**
+**Need to test what is available and how it works.**

 - Hyperlinks to web pages
 - Email popups that can include subject, email body, and email address(es) to send to